MicrosoftDocs/quantum-docs/articles/install-command-line-qdk.md

 While you can build Q# applications in any IDE, we recommend using Visual Studio Code (VS Code) or Visual Studio IDE for developing your Q# applications if you are running them via a .NET console.
 Developing in these environments leverages the rich functionality of the Quantum Development Kit (QDK) extension, which includes warnings, syntax highlighting, project templates, and more.

 > [!IMPORTANT]
-> If you are working on Linux, you may encounter a missing dependency depending on your particular distribution and installation method (e.g. certain Docker images).
+> If you are working on Linux, you may encounter a missing dependency depending on your particular distribution and installation method (such as certain Docker images).
 Please make sure that the `libgomp` library is installed on your system, as the GNU OpenMP support library is required by the quantum simulator of the QDK.
 On Ubuntu, you can do so by running `sudo apt install libgomp1`, or `yum install libgomp` on CentOS.
 For other distributions, please refer to your particular package manager.

 ### Prerequisite